Skip to content

 It would be an important win for the environment if the pandemic did accelerate us towards using greener energy sources, but the long-term impact remains uncertain.

-Whether you are looking to gain a competitive edge in a post-pandemic job market or you have more time in your day without your daily commute, our Online LLM in Energy and Environmental Law equips students with the skills required to tackle the world’s energy issues.
+Whether you are looking to gain a competitive edge in a post-pandemic job market or you have more time in your day without your daily commute, our Online LLM in Environmental and Energy Law equips students with the skills required to tackle the world’s energy issues.
 For more information, please fill out our request for information form or call us today.

 References: